 Holiday and business visas are available at the port of entry.
-Don’t violate the terms of your visa.
-See Visas.
+Violations of visa conditions can lead to arrest.
+See Visas

 Dual British-Zimbabwean nationals who travel to Zimbabwe must have a valid travel document to re-enter the United Kingdom.
-It’s not possible to re-enter the UK using a Zimbabwean passport or emergency travel document without a visa or entry clearance endorsed.
-See Dual nationals.
+It’s not possible to re-enter the UK using a Zimbabwean passport or a Zimbabwe Temporary Travel document without a visa or entry clearance endorsed.
+See Dual nationals

 Air Zimbabwe has been refused permission to operate flights to the EU because the airline has been unable to demonstrate that it complies with international air safety standards.
 British government employees travelling to and within Zimbabwe have been advised to use carriers that aren’t subject to the EU operating ban.
 See Air travel

 Although there’s no recent history of terrorism in Zimbabwe, attacks can’t be ruled out.
 See Terrorism

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.